Email Retargeting: Boost Your Sales With This Powerful Marketing Strategy

 If you offered a lead magnet somewhere on your website in exchange for collecting email addresses, you should engage those visitors with a retargeting email.

-5 Steps for Your Email Retargeting Campaigns
+5 Steps to Get Email Retargeting Campaigns Right

 You now know the main reasons why you should implement email retargeting.
 Here are some email retargeting best practices to get you started.